twistedfall/opencv-rust/README.md

 docker build -t rpi-xcompile -f tools/docker/rpi-xcompile.Dockerfile tools
 ```

-Building this image requries `qemu-arm` to be present on the host system and the corresponding `binfmt-misc` set up (see
+Building this image requries `qemu-arm` to be present on the host system and the corresponding `binfmt-misc` set up
-e.g. https://wiki.debian.org/QemuUserEmulation, only `Installing packages` should be enough).
+- see e.g. https://wiki.debian.org/QemuUserEmulation, only `Installing packages` should be enough for debian-based distros,
+- for opensuse, install `qemu-linux-user` via zypper to set up the host correctly.

 After the successful build you will have an image configured for cross-compilation to Raspberry Pi.
 It will contain the
 sample build script `/usr/local/bin/cargo-xbuild` that you can check for the correct environment setup and the specific